dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 ### Expression
-By expressions we mean values, function calls, constructors and variables (and properties).
+Expressions are values, function calls, constructors or variables (and properties).

 ### Variable assignments
 If we want to use variables, we need to assign values to these variables.